mconlon17/organization-ontology/docs/source/vivo-to-org.rst

-Translating from VIVO to the VIVO Organization Ontology
+Translating from VIVO to the Organization Ontology
 =======================================================

-For those familiar with representing organizations using the VIVO Ontology, we provide a guide for translating assertions in the VIVO Ontology to assertions in the VIVO Organization Ontology [#]_.
+For those familiar with representing organizations using the VIVO Ontology, we provide a guide for translating assertions in the VIVO Ontology to assertions in the Organization Ontology [#]_.

 Translating Types
 -----------------

 The VIVO Ontology organization types are presented in `Table 16`_ with instructions for translating each.
-The VIVO Organization Ontology separates the concept of what the organization "is" (company, organization part, etc) from what the organization "does" (hospital, library, etc).
+The Organization Ontology separates the concept of what the organization "is" (company, organization part, etc) from what the organization "does" (hospital, library, etc).
 In many cases, the VIVO Ontology combined these and information about one or the other ("is", "does") is missing.